yearn/yearn-devdocs/docs/resources/risks/index.md

 ### Making Money Requires Risk

-In order to "beat the market" you must take some risk.
+To "beat the market" you must take some risk.
 This is why the term *risk-free rate* exists.
 A risk-free rate is the safest return you can get on your capital, and even so the term is a misnomer.
 It is just the consensus lowest risk investment that you can find.
 So any time you see a juicy yield there is some risk.
 This may be price risk, smart contract risk, liquidation risk, etc. Yearn is built to minimize that risk and maximize convenience and returns, but minimize and eliminate are not the same thing.
-So lets explore these risks.
+So let's explore these risks.

 ### Rug Risk

 This is the risk that you get scammed and the money you invested is stolen or re-appropriated.
 Think FTX.
 This is where Yearn (and DeFi) really shine.
 Yearn Vaults are built in a way such that only you have access to the funds you deployed in a vault.
 The vaults collect yield and re-deposit it permissionlessly.
 The [Yearn Multisig](../../security/multisig) does have the power to pause or withdraw funds from strategies to protect depositors, but cannot be removed.
 When you deposit, you get shares of the vault that you can always use to get a proportional amount of vault assets back.
 Yearn or its contributors have no ability to mint new shares other than by depositing their own funds.
-Yearn operates not on a principal of "don't be evil", but of "can't be evil".
+Yearn operates not on a principle of "don't be evil", but of "can't be evil".

 ### Bug Risk